utopianfool/get-pokemon-react-app/README.md

 ## Useful commands

 Create a directory for your project and open a terminal inside.
 Run the following to create a react app template.
+Note the full stop to creatte the app from inside the current directory.

 ```
-npx create-react-app
+npx create-react-app .
 ```

 ## Start react